Ribbit-Network/ribbit-network-frog-hardware/README.md

 ## Developer
 Hi I'm [Keenan](https://www.keenanjohnson.com/) and I work on this project!
 Reach out if you are interested or just want to chat.

-Consider supporting me on Ko-fi to help offset the costs of research and development of this project.
+Consider supporting me on Ko-fi to help cover the research and development costs.

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/W7W14VTU8)